Iran boosts uranium enrichment over Israel's 'terrorism' | DW | 13.04.2021

 As part of the nuclear deal, Iran vowed to keep enrichment to 3.67 percent, though it had stepped this up to 20 percent in January.

-Israel, which has not claimed responsiblity for Sunday's attack, is opposed to US President Joe Biden's effort to revive the deal.
+Israel, which has not claimed responsibility for Sunday's attack, is opposed to US President Joe Biden's effort to revive the deal.

 The United States said it stood by Israel but remained committed to the Iran talks despite Tehran’s enrichment plan.